 - Culls are not the solution; humane and effective sterilization, vaccination and community engagement programs are the long-term solution.

-- Increase in population of free-roaming animals is both an animal welfare and public health and safety issue.
+- Increase in population of roaming animals is both an animal welfare and public health and safety issue.

 - Governments and communities often lack the knowledge or resources to deal humanely with street animals; many still resort to poisoning, electrocution, and shooting.

 - The World Health Organization states, “There is no evidence that removal of dogs alone has ever had a significant impact on dog population densities or the spread of rabies.”

 - Humane solutions include mass sterilization, vaccination, community engagement and education, legislation and adoption programs.